Updated 17th November 2021.

 If you have the property and your situation changes before you do anything, we advise you to contact your local Help to Buy provider and discuss your situation directly with them.

 Because buying a property at auction can very often be cheaper, this often seems like a good idea.
 However, you should still perform all your due diligence before agreeing to any purchase at auction.

 As a rule, you will need to put a minimum of 10% of the property value on the day and have between 14-28 days to complete the purchase.

 If the property isn’t habitable then you will need to look at bridging finance options – more details of which can be found here.

-All the experts we work with are whole of market brokers with the experience to ensure you receive the best customer service and the best mortgage deal possible.
+As such, all the buy-to-let mortgage we work with are whole of market brokers.
+This ensures they have the experience to ensure you receive the best customer service and the best mortgage deal possible.

 To discuss your options call us on 0300 124 5655 or complete our quick enquiry form online.